theochem/horton/doc/download_and_install_setup_cfg.rst

     Linux, the variable ``LD_LIBRARY_PATH`` must be set accordingly.

 ``libraries``
-    A list of shard objects to link with.
+    A list of shared objects to link with.

 ``extra_objects``
     Extra object files for static linking.